Chelekot

 The church has different gates for males and females.

 Inside the church, there are graveyards for famous people.
-The wife of King Tewodros and the mother of Prince Alemayehu Tewodros, Ras Wolde Selassie, Merha Kristos, and many other notable people have been buried here.
+The wife of King Tewodros II and the mother of Prince Alemayehu Tewodros, Ras Wolde Selassie, Merha Kristos, and many other notable people have been buried here.
 Each tomb has separate rooms built and can be seen inside the compound of the church.

 The church has many precious gifts from different kings and notable people.
 They have built a separate building to serve as a museum and display the church’s precious treasures for tourists.